 Dacia Duster review

-The entry-level Dacia Duster gets a Renault-sourced 1.6-litre petrol engine, which is smooth and powerful enough to keep up with traffic.
-Move up the range, and Renault's 109bhp 1.5 dCi diesel is the sole engine available on Ambiance and Laureate models.
-This engine is getting on a bit, so it’s quite noisy, but it offers a decent turn of pace.
+The entry-level Duster is powered by a Renalt-sourced 104bhp 1.6-litre petrol that is smooth and powerful enough to keep up with traffic, but isn’t particularly efficient.
+The 109bhp 1.5 dCi diesel is also taken from the Renault line-up and is the sole engine available on Ambiance and Laureate models.
+Although it’s a little noisy, it is responsive and offers decent pace, thanks to the six-speed manual gearbox.
 The suspension soaks up bumps well, but there's plenty of body roll in the corner.
 That said, you're unlikely to be exploring the handling limits too regularly, especially when you know that stability control is only offered as an option on diesel models.

-The Duster offers some of the best space-per-pound you'll find in the new car market.
-There's a 475-litre boot - 65 litres bigger than a Nissan Qashqai's - although the elasticated load cover does feel a bit flimsy.
-The rear seat has a 60:40 split, which creates a 1,636-litre space.
-Passenger room is decent, with room for three adults across the rear bench, while the seats themselves are comfortable.
+This is one of the Duster’s strengths – so much so, that it offers some of the best space-per-pound you'll find in the new car market.
+The 475-litre boot is 65 litres bigger than a Nissan Qashqai's.
+The opening is nice and wide, too, although the elasticated load cover does feel a bit flimsy.
+You’ll need to opt for either Ambiance or Laureate trim if you want 60:40 split-folding rear seats, which when used creates a 1,636-litre space.
+There’s plenty of space for three adults across the rear bench, while the seats themselves are comfortable.